pytorch/pytorch.github.io/_mobile/android.md

 ```
 int dtype()
 ```
-That returns one of the dtype codes:
+That returns one of the `DType` enum element:
 ```
-Tensor.DTYPE_UINT8
+DType.UINT8
-Tensor.DTYPE_INT8
+DType.INT8
-Tensor.DTYPE_INT32
+DType.INT32
-Tensor.DTYPE_FLOAT32
+DType.FLOAT32
-Tensor.DTYPE_INT64
+DType.INT64
-Tensor.DTYPE_FLOAT64
+DType.FLOAT64
 ```

-The data of Tensor can be read as java array:
+The data of Tensor can be read as a java array:
 ```
 byte[] getDataAsUnsignedByteArray()
 byte[] getDataAsByteArray()